Pomax/are-we-flying/docs/index.md

 Big change, very exiting.

-Then, we update the autopilot code to make use of this new constant, and we'll add that `trim` vector for tracking how much we need to trim in each direction:
+Then, we update the `autopilot.js` code to make use of this new constant, and we'll add that `trim` vector for tracking how much we need to trim in each direction:

 ```javascript
 import url from "node:url";